ordovician/Zacktron-33/README.md

     ❯ zig build assemble
     ❯ zig build simulate

+Once you have the `assemble` and `simulate` programs you can use them to assemble `.ct33` programs into `.machine` code which can be run by the simulator.
+For instance this will assemble the bundled `adder.ct33` program:

+    ❯ assemble testdata/adder.ct33 > adder.machine

+You can later run the this program in the simulator.
+Programs read input from stdin, so you can either type input on the keyboard when the program runs or you can redirect some input.
+Input numbers are separated by space or newline.

+    ❯ echo 2 3 8 4 | simulate adder.machine
+    0: 8190; LD x1, 90
+    1: 8290; LD x2, 90
+    2: 1112; ADD x1, x1, x2
+    3: 9191; ST x1, 91
+    4: 6000; BRZ x0, 0
+    0: 8190; LD x1, 90
+    1: 8290; LD x2, 90
+    2: 1112; ADD x1, x1, x2
+    3: 9191; ST x1, 91
+    4: 6000; BRZ x0, 0
+    0: 8190;

+    CPU state
+    PC: 0
+    x0: 0, x1: 12, x2: 4, x3: 0, x4: 0, x5: 0, x6: 0, x7: 0, x8: 0, x9: 0,
+    Inputs:
+    Output: 5, 12,

+Here we feed in the numbers 2, 3, 8 and 4 into the simulator as  inputs.
+You can then see what line of code is executed in sequence.
+The first machine code instruction executed is 8190 which disassembled turns into a load instruction `LD x1, 90`.
+The 5th  machine code instruction is 6000 which causes a branch to the start of the program.
+That is why you see the 1st machine code instruction over again.

+When there is no more input or a `HLT` instruction is hit the simulator will write out the state of the virtual CPU.
+You can see the contents of its program counter (PC) and registers (x1 to x9). x0 is not in use. x0 will always be 0.

+You will see inputs and outputs as well.
+Inputs are added as pairs, thus output is the result of 2+3, 8+4 which equals 5, 12.

 ## Remarks on Difference from Julia Implementation
 Julia is a high level language and Zig is a low level language, which tend to force a different way of thinking about the problem.
 In Julia working is text strings is very convenient and easy.
 In Zig it is often far more verbose to use Zig in a Julia fashion because that involves doing a lot of operations which allocate new memory.
 E.g. if you want to uppercase a whole string, you need to actually allocate new memory for this new uppercase string.